buddychowislegend/fepitstop/AI_INTERVIEW_GUIDE.md

 ## 🤖 Overview

-Your Frontend Pitstop now has an **AI-powered mock interview system** using Google's Gemini 2.0 Flash model.
+Your HireOG now has an **AI-powered mock interview system** using Google's Gemini 2.0 Flash model.
 This feature provides realistic interview practice with intelligent follow-up questions, adaptive difficulty, and comprehensive feedback.

 **Current Status:** Development mode only